 What if I don’t register for my chronic condition?

 It’s a good idea to register for the Chronic Disease Benefit, because if you don’t, the costs of your medicine will be paid from your day-to-day benefits.
 When your day-to-day benefits run out, you’ll need to pay for the medicine yourself.
 If you get sick with an acute condition, like a cold or the flu, you will not have any funds available in your day-to-day benefits to cover medicine for that condition.

 What should I do if my chronic medication changes?

 If your doctor decides to change your medication, you’ll need to advise Chronic Medication Management (CMM).
 The quickest and simplest way to do this is for your doctor to inform CMM telephonically on 0861 100 220.
 Within 24 hours, a temporary medicine access card will be sent to your pharmacy enabling them to dispense the medicine without delay.
 Alternatively, you can also apply for the change online at www.fedhealth.co.za.
 We’ll then mail a new medicine access card to you.

 For more information on which chronic conditions are covered, please click the link below.

 A formulary is an approved list of medicine for each of the chronic conditions covered by the Scheme.
-If a formulary applies to the Chronic Disease Benefit on your option, we only cover medicine that is listed on the formulary.
-The Medicine Price List (MP) also applies to medicines in a formulary.
+If a formulary applies to the Chronic Disease Benefit on your option, we only cover the medicine that is listed on the formulary.
+The Medicine Price List (MPL) also applies to medicines in a formulary.